correapvf/oncvideo/README.md

 # ONCvideo

-A collection of tools to help get archived videos from Oceans3.
+A collection of commands to help get archived videos from Oceans 3.

 Avaiable commands include: